 * 12 crimini mushrooms, whole

 * 2 small zucchini (local are luscious right now)

 *12 slices lemon

 Cut the onion into “petals” about the size that will fit nicely on the skewer, the same with the pepper.
 Cut off the end of the zucchini or summer squash, and cut into scallop-sized pieces.

 Heat a shallow pan in a preheated 350-degree oven.
 Brush lightly with oil and add the onion and pepper pieces.
 If you are using new, baby potatoes, add these at the same time.

-Time and stress saver:You can stop here and refrigerate to cook later in the day if you are having folks over!
-In fact, I always do this if I’m cooking for a crowd.
+Time and stress saver:You can stop here and refrigerate to cook later in the day if you are having folks over, then the cooking will only take a few moments!

 Heat your charcoal or gas grill and clean the cooking surface.
-Brush with a vegetable oil, and you are ready to cook.
+Brush with vegetable oil, and you are ready to cook.
 Place the kebabs over indirect heat and do not fuss with them!
 When a protein is ready to turn, it will release easily, but not before.
+Turn only once.